 Assessors are subject to regular auditing and training.
 The auditor, trainer or trainee sits in the rear seats observing and recording the assessor’s role in the assessment.

-You will be charged a fee prior to sitting the HPT.
-When you pass the HPT and pay relevant licence fees, you will be issued with a provisional licence.
+You will be charged a fee prior to sitting the PDA.
+When you pass the PDA and pay relevant licence fees, you will be issued with a provisional licence.

 On your provisional licence, you can drive solo.
 You must display ‘P’ plates for 2 years.